- Office of the Registrar

 Follow the steps below to help you get started towards becoming a successful CSUEB applicant:

 The U.S. Department of Veteran Affairs Education Service provides information on obtaining V.A. benefits.
-In most cases, the first step is to complete the V.A. application form 22-1990 and submit it to the appropriate V.A. regional office.
+In most cases, the first step is to complete the V.A. application online at https://www.vets.gov/.

 Students seeking federal V.A. benefits for study at Cal State East Bay must complete a Veteran Request for Certification form each quarter.
-Vocational Rehabilitation students are exempt from this requirement, but must have their counselor submit the VA 28-1905 form each quarter.
+Vocational Rehabilitation students must also have their counselor submit the VA 28-1905 form each quarter to the Veterans Benefits Coordinator.

 Approval for benefits under the Cal Vet Fee Waiver program shall be granted on an Academic Year (AY) basis.
 There shall be no partial year grants of benefits.
 Applicants must re-apply each year to maintain entitlement.
 Approvals may be granted only for the current Academic Year, or the immediate upcoming Academic Year.